spacebeers/atomic-horse-astro/src/content/service/branding.md

 ---
 layout: "../../layouts/CaseStudyLayout.astro"
-title: 'Mortgage Studio'
-description: 'This is the first post of my new Astro blog.'
+title: 'Branding and design'
+description: 'Butt face.'
+author: 'Astro Learner'
-image: '/src/assets/case-studies/website.png'
+image: '/src/assets/services/branding.svg'
 alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["creative"]
 ---

 # My First Blog Post

-Published on: 2022-07-01
+Published on: {frontmatter.pubDate}

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.